Jacquelynn Berube

-Jacquelynn Ann Berube (born December 9, 1971) is an American weightlifter who competed in the Women's 58 kg at the 2005 World Championships in Doha, Qatar and reached the 7th spot with 198 kg in total.
+Jacquelynn Ann Berube (born December 9, 1971) is an American weightlifter who competed in the women's 58 kg at the 2005 World Championships in Doha, Qatar and reached the 7th spot with 198 kg in total.

 Education

-Berube obtained her bachelor's degree from the University of Wisconsin-LaCrosse and her master's degree in biology from the University of Colorado.
-During her time at the University of Wisconsin- LaCross, Berube became an Academic All-American gymnast.
+Berube obtained her bachelor's degree from the University of Wisconsin–La Crosse and her master's degree in biology from the University of Colorado.
+During her time at the University of Wisconsin–La Crosse, Berube became an Academic All-American gymnast.
 She also competed on the varsity men's wrestling team in the 118 pound weight class.